polkadot-fellows/Evaluations/argument/rockbmb/0001-2025-10-promotion-rank-1.md

 An extensive (but not exhaustive) list of pallets/components tested can be found [here](https://github.com/paritytech/ahm-dryrun?tab=readme-ov-file#e2e-tests).

 From this came some contributions to the Polkadot SDK:
-1. Added event emission to some pallets' extrinsics (identity, vesting, proxy, conviction voting, nomination pools)
+1. Added event emission to some pallets' extrinsics ([identity](https://github.com/paritytech/polkadot-sdk/pull/6261), [vesting](https://github.com/paritytech/polkadot-sdk/pull/8171), [proxy](https://github.com/paritytech/polkadot-sdk/pull/7995), [conviction voting](https://github.com/paritytech/polkadot-sdk/pull/6544), [nomination pools](https://github.com/paritytech/polkadot-sdk/pull/7377))
-2. Improved unit tests in some pallets (e.g. vesting, staking)
+2. Improved unit tests in some pallets (e.g. [vesting](https://github.com/paritytech/polkadot-sdk/pull/8171/files), [staking](https://github.com/paritytech/polkadot-sdk/pull/7553))
 3. As a follow-up to the liquidity restriction issue (issue opened by Fellowship member [RomarQ](https://collectives.subsquare.io/user/12fiMKJP9t3gTFpHEXGYtdbZzwQciCpUcVFRnVXU4JYQLWvA/fellowship)), I created a multi-network regression [suite](https://github.com/open-web3-stack/polkadot-ecosystem-tests/pull/377) engineered to fail on (combinations of) this problem, giving visibility into which networks are still affected.
-It can be applied to any runtime in which this error occurs (i.e. ones combining pallets using `Currency` traits and others using `Fungible`), and once the runtime consumes the upstream fix, the suite can be switched to ensure compliance.
+It can be run against any runtime in which this error occurs (i.e. ones combining pallets using `Currency` traits and others using `Fungible`), and once the runtime consumes the upstream fix, the suite can be switched to ensure compliance.

 ### EIP-150 compliance in `pallet-revive` gas-metering

 Under the supervision of Fellowship Member [Alex](https://collectives.subsquare.io/user/15db5ksZgmhWE9U8MDq4wLKUdFivLVBybztWV8nmaJvv3NU1/fellowship), I worked on implementing [EIP-150](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-150.md) in `pallet-revive`'s gas metering.
 Ultimately, the [conclusion](https://github.com/paritytech/polkadot-sdk/pull/6890#issuecomment-2582594003) was that it was not possible at the time, as it removed the possibility of dry-running a contract call's execution -  this is essential to estimating the computational cost in Polkadot-native units (ref time/proof size).

-*Explain why your contributions in relation to Polkadot are worthy of retention/promotion.
-Refer to the terms in Section 6 of the [Manifesto](https://github.com/polkadot-fellows/manifesto/blob/main/manifesto.pdf) and provide links to relevant content (e.g. code, articles, media, etc.) to show that you are meeting all the requirements.*

 ## Voting record